This Island Was Her Last Kingdom

-Since Corina’s return to the wild, the forest has kept her secrets.
-No ranger has seen cubs at her flank.
-No human eye has witnessed her nursing young beneath the leaves.
+This island was her last kingdom.
+Since the injured tiger returned to the wild, the forest has kept her secrets.
+No human eye has witnessed her cubs beneath the leaves.
 But hope remains.
 It always does in the jungle.
-Only the unblinking eye of a camera trap may one day reveal a flicker of stripes in the night, proof that life continues where silence reigns.
+Only the unblinking eye of a camera may one day reveal a flicker of stripes in the night, proof that life continues where silence reigns.
+Elsewhere, life unfolded in different forms.

 Caught by a silent camera